IgnitionBoulder/Ignition2015_week6/deliverables.md

 - Answer these CodeLearn Rails Models exercise questions:
-  - What model method allows you to make a new model instance and save it?
+  - What model method allows you to make a new model instance and save it?<br>The '.create' model allows a developer to make a new model instance and save it all in one step; as opposed to using two separate models '.new' and '.save' separately.
+Thus, if the intention is to save a newly made model instance, one is better off using '.create' to make and save it at the same time.<br>
   - If I wanted to find all `Bulldog`s with the `breed` of `'English'`, what line in Ruby would I execute?
   - How do you delete all instance of a certain model?
 - RailsTutorial Ch.
 6